Disability Services

 • Evaluate students on their abilities, merit, and aptitude, not their disabilities.

-• Provide to a student reasonable and appropriate accommodations following a timely request.
+• Provide to a student reasonable and appropriate accommodations following a timely request and submission of all required documentation.

 • Maintain appropriate confidentiality of records and communication concerning students with disabilities except where disclosure is required by law or authorized by the student.